Michael Madsen: Career

-In Kill Bill, Madsen played assassin Budd, the brother of Bill (David Carradine).
-The film was released in two parts, Vol. 1 and Vol. 2.
+In 1993, Madsen appeared in Free Willy as Glen Greenwood, the apprehensive but devout foster father of the film's main character played by Jason James Richter (a role that reprised in the second).
+Madsen played assassin Budd, the brother of Bill (David Carradine), in Kill Bill: Volume 2.
 In 2004, Tarantino discussed an idea for the film to unite Madsen and Travolta, as The Vega Brothers.
 In 2007, Tarantino said the film (which he intended to call Double V Vega) was "kind of unlikely now", because of the age of the actors and the onscreen deaths of both characters.

-Madsen appeared in Uwe Boll's BloodRayne, a film he described as "an abomination...
+Madsen appeared in Uwe Boll's BloodRayne, a film he said is "an abomination...
 It's a horrifying and preposterous movie."
 He won Best Actor awards at the Boston Film Festival and New York International Independent Film and Video Festival for his performance in Strength and Honour.
 He played himself in the mockumentary Being Michael Madsen.
 Madsen co-starred in Coma, a Web series on Crackle.

 He played Jim Ricker, the old friend of Jack Bauer (Kiefer Sutherland), in the eighth season of 24.
 Madsen starred in the comedy film Let the Game Begin.
-On January 5, 2012, he entered the Celebrity Big Brother house, where he finished in 4th place in the final.
+On January 5, 2012, he entered the Celebrity Big Brother house and he finished in 4th place in the competition.
 In February 2014, he played Las Vegas casino mogul Ted Binion in Josh Evans' film Death in the Desert.
-The screenplay was written by John Steppling, based on the book Death in the Desert by crime writer Cathy Scott.

-In August 2014, he starred in the Kill Bill-themed music video for the song "Black Widow" by Iggy Azalea featuring Rita Ora.
+The screenplay was written by John Steppling, based on the book Death in the Desert by crime writer Cathy Scott.In August 2014, Madsen starred in the Kill Bill-themed music video for the song "Black Widow" by Iggy Azalea featuring Rita Ora.